 - AgriBank will not employ a partner, concurring partner, or lead member of the engagement team within one year after the conclusion of the audit engagement.

-- Annually review and approve the performance objectives and the performance evaluation of the CAE.
-Obtain input from the CEO regarding these performance objectives and the performance evaluation.
+- Annually review and approve the performance objectives and the performance evaluation of the CAE;

-- Meet in executive session with the CAE at least annually.
+- At least annually, meet in executive session with the CAE; and

 - Receive reports of complaints regarding accounting, financial reporting, internal controls or auditing matters.

-- Review with the General Counsel, the program for monitoring compliance with the Standards of Conduct Regulations and review at least annually with management and the independent and internal auditor, compliance with AgriBank’s Code of Ethics for officers and senior financial professionals.
+- Review with the Chief Administrative Officer and General Counsel, the program for monitoring compliance with the Standards of Conduct Regulations and review at least annually with management and the independent and internal auditors, compliance with AgriBank’s Code of Ethics for officers and senior financial professionals;

-- Review management’s internal control report with the independent auditor and the internal auditor.
+- Review management’s internal control report with the independent auditor and the internal auditor; and

 - Review and discuss with management, any significant findings by the independent auditor or Internal Audit together with management’s response to such findings.

-- Annually review the Audit Committee Charter and recommend to the board of directors any amendments to that charter as appropriate.
+- Annually review the Audit Committee Charter and recommend to the Board any appropriate amendments to the Charter;

-- Perform a self-assessment of the effectiveness of the Committee activities at least bi-annually.
+- At least on a bi-annual basis, perform a self-assessment of the effectiveness of the Committee activities;

-- Respond to any concerns identified by the System Audit Committee and conduct any audit committee activities that are necessary for the System Audit Committee to fulfill its chartered responsibilities.
+- Respond to any concerns identified by the System Audit Committee and conduct any audit committee activities that are necessary for the System Audit Committee to fulfill its chartered responsibilities; and

-- Perform any other activities related to this charter as requested by the board of directors.
+- Perform any other activities related to this Charter as requested by the Board.

-The Committee also has the authority to access and utilize a range of resources to direct research and analysis, review audit-related programs or practices, and gain access to other information needed in performing its duties, including appropriate and ongoing training.
-The Committee is authorized to access or retain resources including, but not limited to:
+The Committee also has the authority to access and utilize a range of resources including, but not limited to:

-- The Chief Executive Officer and other Bank management, as requested;
+- Seeking any information it requires from AgriBank’s Chief Executive Officer and other members of AgriBank’s management, as requested;